Highest-Paying Jobs in Canada With Strong Career Outlooks

 - Estimated job openings—26,700

-Longshore Worker or Material Handler—Opt for a position in which you can work at a dock moving cargo on and off ships and other vessels.
+Longshore Worker—Opt for a position in which you can work at a dock moving cargo on and off ships and other vessels.
 You could be responsible for operating mechanical towers, winches and other hoisting devices, and industrial trucks and tractors.
 Although this is a high-paying career path, it is only an option in the provinces that have open access to ports, such as British Columbia and Nova Scotia.